baseonballs/mpower-sitedocs/site-docs/mathematics/puzzles/did_you_know.md

 3. **Did you know?** There are infinitely many prime numbers!
 A prime number is a number greater than 1 that can only be divided by 1 and itself.
 The number 2 is the only even prime number!

+4. **Did you know?** The ÷ is called the **obelus**: Historically, this symbol has been used in mathematics to represent division, though it's less common in modern mathematical notation compared to the fraction bar or slash.

 ## Shapes:
 1. **Did you know?** The simplest shape with straight sides is a triangle.
 It has just three sides, but it can make so many different kinds of triangles, like equilateral, isosceles, and scalene!